PoliticalGraveyard.com

 Fitzgerald, Charles W. — Socialist.
 Candidate for U.S. Representative from Massachusetts 6th District, 1916.
 Burial location unknown.

 Fitzgerald, Chester B. (1895-1983) — of Detroit, Wayne County, Mich.
 Born in Bad Axe, Huron County, Mich., February 9, 1895.
 Democrat.
-Served in the U.S. Army during World War I; member of Michigan state house of representatives from Wayne County 1st District, 1933-40; candidate in primary for Michigan state senate 9th District, 1964.
+Served in the U.S. Army during World War I; member of Michigan state house of representatives from Wayne County 1st District, 1933-40; candidate for Michigan state senate 9th District, 1964.
 Catholic.
 Member, Knights of Columbus; American Legion.
 Died in 1983 (age about 88 years).
 Burial location unknown.

 Fitzgerald, D. J. — of Lafayette, Lafayette Parish, La.
 Republican.
 Alternate delegate to Republican National Convention from Louisiana, 1952.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Fitzgerald, Dan — Libertarian.
 Candidate for U.S. Senator from Oregon, 2002.
 Still living as of 2002.